 Use SpeedLab – a free tool from BrowserStack runs a website speed test across multiple real browsers, devices, and operating systems.
 The report will show not just how fast (or slow) the website is but how it fares in terms of site speed metrics across multiple real desktops and mobile devices, as well as multiple browser versions.

-You also can get quick actionable recommendations and insights to improve on.
+It also offers actionable recommendations and insights to help you improve website performance effectively.

 SpeedLab generates accurate results, making it easier for product designers to bring efficacy into the web design and development cycle.